nilearn/nilearn/doc/decoding/searchlight.rst

 mapping <http://www.pnas.org/content/103/10/3863>`_ (Kriegeskorte et al., 2006), and consists of scanning the brain with a *searchlight*.
-Briefly, a ball of given radius is scanned across the brain volume and the prediction accuracy of a classifier trained on the corresponding :term:`voxels` is measured.
+Briefly, a ball of given radius is scanned across the brain volume and the prediction accuracy of a classifier trained on the corresponding :term:`voxels<voxel>` is measured.

 Searchlights are also not limited to :term:`classification`; :term:`regression` (e.g., `Kahnt et al, 2011